hashicorp/terraform-provider-aws/website/docs/r/macie_s3_bucket_association.html.markdown

 The `classification_type` object supports the following:

+* `continuous` - (Optional) A string value indicating that Macie perform a one-time classification of all of the existing objects in the bucket.
+The only valid value is the default value, `FULL`.
-* `one_time` - (Optional) A boolean value indicating whether or not Macie perfoms a one-time classification of all of the existing objects in the bucket.
-Defaults to `false` indicating that Macie only classifies objects that are added after the association was created.
+* `one_time` - (Optional) A string value indicating whether or not Macie performs a one-time classification of all of the existing objects in the bucket.
+Valid values are `NONE` and `FULL`.
+Defaults to `NONE` indicating that Macie only classifies objects that are added after the association was created.

 ## Attributes Reference